-We’ve gathered 18 different cities for digital nomad for you written by talented digital nomads around the world.
-Each of these nomads have spent a significant amount of time as a digital nomad in these locations and they are sharing their expertise with you!
+We’ve gathered 18 different cities for digital nomads around the world for you.
+Written by talented digital nomads around the world.
+Each of these nomads has spent a significant amount of time in their location they wrote about and now they’re sharing their expertise with all of us!

 Are you ready for it?

 Here are 18 amazing cities for digital nomads around the world